shrunvi2008/full-stack-projects/README.md

 # full-stack-projects
-this is my first git repository
+This is my first git repository
+Author-Shrunvi kamolkar